CyberSyntax/org-queue/README.md

 ## Configuration

-To optimize your experience, configure org-mode’s priority settings to align with org-queue:
+To optimize your experience, you can customize `org-queue` settings in your Emacs configuration file.

+### Configure Org-Mode's Priority Settings

+Align org-mode's priority settings with `org-queue`:

 ```emacs-lisp
 (setq org-priority-highest 1)   ;; Highest priority